yingfeng23/yingfeng23.github.io/_pages/about.md

 ---
 Welcome to my web page!

-I am an **Assistant Professor in Sport Business and Management** at the School of Sport, Exercise and Rehabilitation Sciences, University of Birmingham.
+I am an **Assistant Professor in Sport Business and Management** at the <a href="https://research.birmingham.ac.uk/en/persons/ying-feng">School of Sport, Exercise and Rehabilitation Sciences</a>, University of Birmingham.
 My research interests cover technology innovation, human-machine interaction, service marketing, sport marketing, and consumer well-being.

 Before joining Birmingham, I served as a Lecturer (Assistant Professor) in Marketing at the University of Southampton and the University of East Anglia.